SrPanquesito/ss-corpse-chat/README.md

 - [x] Display images in messages
 - [x] Smooth scroll when sending message, clear input field, hide emoji picker when clicked outside component
 - [x] Show selected image before sending message (one image only for now)
-- [ ] Create css bubble dialog style for image previewer
+- [x] Create css bubble dialog style for image previewer
-- [ ] Adjust image previewer to render absolute position according to the width of the screen
+- [x] Adjust image previewer to render absolute position according to the width of the screen
+- [x] Show last message sent (conversation list)
+- [x] Notification alert in top right side
+- [x] Logout
+- [x] Configure husky pre-commit with linter
+- [x] Fix linter errors and warnings
+- [x] Configure jest

+## To-Do

+- [ ] Unit tests 90% + coverage
+- [ ] Form validation in Register page
+- [ ] Limit calls to BE in Register page
+- [ ] Form validation in Login page
+- [ ] Limit calls to BE in Login page
+- [ ] Limit calls to BE when sending message
+- [ ] Send more than 1 image
+- [ ] File handling

 See the [open issues](https://github.com/github_username/repo_name/issues) for a full list of proposed features (and known issues).